Margaret Fay Shaw: Early life

 In addition to raising her as a Presbyterian, Margaret's parents were reportedly very loving and attentive and, despite being forbidden at first to touch the instrument, Margaret developed a passionate interest in music from an early age when she learned to play the piano.

-A major role in Margaret's childhood was also played by her parents' African-American servants, the Nash family, who often told her stories from their family's oral tradition, which stretched to a slave plantation in Virginia and before that to Nigeria.
-The Irish folklore about the Celtic Otherworld shared during the extended visit of an Irish Traveller woman, who Margaret knew only as "Irish Kate", fascinated her youthful imagination just as much.
+A major role in Margaret's childhood was also played by her parents' African-American servants, the Nash family, who often told her stories from their family's oral tradition, which stretched back to a slave plantation in Virginia and, before that, to Nigeria.
+The Irish folklore about the Celtic Otherworld shared during the extended visit of an Irish Traveller woman, whom Margaret knew only as "Irish Kate", fascinated her youthful imagination just as much.

 After her parents died when she was 11, she moved to Scotland as a teenager and attended St Bride's all-girls' boarding school at Helensburgh, near Glasgow.
 Shaw later recalled that her French teacher at St. Bride's was a native of Aberdeenshire, "and was what would today be called a great Scottish nationalist".
-For this reason, the French teacher once ordered her students to make drawings to accompany the Declaration of Arbroath, which were hung up on the walls until the horrified headmistress ordered that they be taken down.
+For this reason, the French teacher once ordered her students to make drawings to accompany the Declaration of Arbroath, which were hung on the walls until the horrified headmistress ordered them taken down.

 The first performance of Gaelic song she heard was during a special concert at St. Bride's by the famous song collector Marjory Kennedy-Fraser, "who", according to Robert Perman, "had made a career of collecting Gaelic songs in the Hebrides and singing her own Anglicized versions of them."

 Shaw later wrote about this life-altering concert, "As a child, I had learned Scots songs and a few of Robert Burns', but these she sang were completely new.
 To think they had been found in the Hebrides and I had never known anything about them!
 But there was something wrong, I felt; there was something more to these songs.
 If I could only go to those far-off islands and hear those singers myself!"